TanzimKabir29/LibManSysMLab/README.md

 2) (Requires maven added to path) You can download the source code and run the command in the project directory: mvn spring-boot:run

 The system consists of number APIs that add CRUD functionality to User and Book entities of a library.
 The system also supports issuing book to users, and users submitting back their books.
+Lastly, using it is also possible to list out users who have been issued a book, and books which have been issued to a user.

 Exposed APIs :

+1) User create.
+   Method = POST
+   Url: /user/create
+   Requestbody json fields: user_name(String), first_name(String), last_name(String)

+2) User data read.
+   Method = GET